Observability Inequalities and Measurable Sets: Spectral inequalities

 \definition $\Omega$ is a lower $C^1$ domain when it is a Lipschitz domain and

-\begin{remark} {\it Polygons in the plane, convex domains in $\Rn$ (See \cite[p.
-72, Lemma 3.4.1]{Morrey} for a proof that convex domains in $\Rn$ are Lipschitz domains (pace Morrey, strongly Lipschitz domains)) or Lipschitz polyhedron in $\Rn$, $n\ge 3$, are lower $C^1$ domains.
+\begin{remark} {\it Lipschitz polygons in the plane, convex domains in $\Rn$ (See \cite[p.
+72, Lemma 3.4.1]{Morrey} for a proof that convex domains in $\Rn$ are Lipschitz domains (or strongly Lipschitz domains, to keep pace with Morrey's definition)) or Lipschitz polyhedron in $\Rn$, $n\ge 3$, are lower $C^1$ domains.
 In fact, in all these cases and for $p\in\partial\Omega$, there is $r_p>0$ such that

 When $\Omega$ is convex, $r_p=+\infty$.
 In general, a Lipschitz domain $\Omega$ is a lower $C^1$ domain when the Lipschitz functions $\phi$ describing its boundary can be discomposed as the sum of two Lipschitz functions, $\phi=\phi_1+\phi_2$, with $\phi_1$ convex over $\R^{n-1}$ and $\phi_2$ satisfying